Preparing your incubator for lockdown.

 It requires five main things to be done.

-When should incubator lockdown take place?
+When should chicken egg incubator lockdown take place?

 Chicken egg incubator lockdown: a video.